 Activity Monitor is similar to Windows Task Manager.
-It displays a variety of resources in use on your system in real-time.
+It displays a variety of resources in use on your system in real time.
 It shows the processes that are running on your Mac, so you can manage them and see how they affect your Mac’s activity and performance.
-For more information on Process Explorer – SysInternal Tools, see https://techdirectarchive.com/2020/03/07/process-explorer/
+In this article, we shall discuss how to Launch macOS Activity Monitor from the Utility and Terminal.
+Please see process Explorer – SysInternal Tools, how to use SysInternals Live Tools, how to download and use Windows SysInternals tools locally, and Process Explorer (Replace built-in Task Manager).

 However, you can get to this (or any Mac app) much faster using Spotlight search.
 Press Cmd + Space to open Spotlight.
 Then type in the first few letters of the app and press Return.

-Either of the following steps will open up Activity Monitor as shown below
+Either of the following steps will open up Activity Monitor as shown below.
+Please see the User account and process management in Linux.

 The Activity Monitor Window of the application is the principal process monitor.
 It displays a list of both open apps and system processes.
 Some apps are easy to spot, while others are system-level processes essential for running macOS.